 Be sure the vehicle's tires are inflated to the upper limit for cold tires.
-These numbers can be found on the Tire-Loading Information label.
-See Loading the Vehicle on page 4-25.
-Make sure not to go over the GVW limit for the vehicle, or the GAWR, including the weight of the trailer tongue.
+These numbers can be found on the Certification/Tire label.
+See Loading the Vehicle on page 4-20.
+Make sure not to go over the GVW limit for the vehicle, including the weight of the trailer tongue.